 Damage limitation is equally as important.
 With the rise of social media as a complaint tool, enabling customer service teams to prioritize social listening and respond effectively to avoid such occurrences will ensure continued loyalty and preserve reputation.

 2. Variety is key

 Consumers are getting used to being able to purchase goods from a variety of different channels and will expect to be able to reach out to brands via a range of platforms as a result.
-Facebook became the latest channel to launch its very own shopping feature in May, whilst the likes of Amazon have used TikTok to drive beauty product sales.
+Facebook became the latest channel to launch its very own shopping feature in May of 2020, while the likes of Amazon have used TikTok to drive beauty product sales.

 Brands using eCommerce and mCommerce (mobile commerce) platforms must ensure ultimate customer experience through a streamlined approach – offering phone, email, live chat, social listening as well as chatbot support.
-It’s likely, thanks to the wide reach of online shopping, that your customers order from beyond the UK.
-In these cases, providing multilingual agents will be crucial to providing seamless and personalized support.
+Providing multilingual agents is also crucial to ensuring seamless and personalized support.

 3. Utilizing customer intelligence

 Although both language and platform preferences are important, ultimately, the experience a brand can provide to its customers is only as good as its customer insight and order intelligence.

 By integrating both your website and order management system, agents can leverage real-time order information to make faster, more informed decisions.
 This enables brands to respond quickly to customer queries and give them instant updates on exactly where their product is within the delivery chain.